 Breast augmentation with silicone-based implants can give great satisfaction to patients who have had little breast development or who have lost breast volume following pregnancy and breastfeeding.
 Different approaches are suitable in these two situations and there are numerous variables to be considered.
 It is important to understand the potential benefits and limitations of such surgery.
 Successful breast augmentation can dramatically enhance the confidence and quality of life of a woman in terms of how they feel about this part of their body.
 My use of specialist implants suited for the deflated breast after pregnancy can often avoid the need for a mastopexy that may otherwise be required to give an attractive and balanced result.

 Mastopexy (breast lift) surgery can powerfully reshape and reposition the breasts.
 Whilst many surgeons undertake this at the level of the skin only, I typically prefer a more comprehensive approach where the breast tissue itself is repositioned to give more long-lasting shapely results to the breasts.
 This surgery results in a new higher position of the nipple and the areola around it.
 The scars around the new nipple position and in the lower breast are well tolerated and are often difficult to see after a few months have elapsed.
+Read more about the impact of surgery on nipple sensation.
 This type of surgery can be carried out under general anaesthesia or under twilight sedation and can be performed on a day case basis if requested.

 Combining breast augmentation and mastopexy surgery is suitable for women who have lost both breast volume and shape, typically after pregnancy and breastfeeding.
 This combination of techniques needs careful consideration and planning but again can often be carried out under general anaesthesia or under twilight sedation and can be performed on a day case basis if requested.